acidb/mobiscroll-docs/docs/vue/_auto-generated/radio/options.md

 string

-Specifies the description text of the checkbox.
+Specifies the description text of the radio button.

 **Default value**: `undefined`
 ### disabled {#opt-disabled}

 boolean

-Specifies the disabled state of the checkbox.
+Specifies the disabled state of the radio button.

 **Default value**: `false`
+### id {#opt-id}

+string

+Specifies the id of the radio button.

+**Default value**: `undefined`
 ### label {#opt-label}

 string

-Specifies the label of the checkbox.
+Specifies the label of the radio button.

 **Default value**: `undefined`
+### name {#opt-name}

+string

+Specifies the name of the radio button.

+**Default value**: `undefined`
 ### position {#opt-position}

 "start" &#124; "end"

-Sets the position of the checkbox depending on the [rtl](#localization-rtl) option.
+Sets the position of the radio button depending on the [rtl](#localization-rtl) option.
-When in left-to-right mode, `'start'` will render the checkbox to the left, and `'end'` will render it to the right.
+When in left-to-right mode, `'start'` will render the radio button to the left, and `'end'` will render it to the right.
-In right-to-left mode, `'start'` will render the checkbox to the right, and `'end'` will render it to the left.
+In right-to-left mode, `'start'` will render the radio button to the right, and `'end'` will render it to the left.

 **Default value**: `'end'`
 ### theme {#opt-theme}